Welcome to Volume 6 of Executed to Suppress His Message.

 1) God speaks of cursing “the whole nation.”
 Why?
 Because God was speaking specifically to Old Covenant Israel — not the Christian Church;

-2) These verses contain not a single word that refers to money;
+2) These verses do not contain a single word that refers to money;

-3) God said the tithes were providing “food” for His house (the Old Covenant Temple), not revenue for His New Covenant Church;
+3) God said the tithes were providing “food” for His house (the Old Covenant Temple), not revenue for His Church;

 4) When God promised to “open for you the windows of heaven and pour out for you a blessing,” the Bible identifies the windows of heaven as rain (see II Kings 7:2).